#8/1, Block-C, Lalmatia

 The chief concern of lead exposure is its impact on children’s brains.

-Lead causes permanent brain damage and IQ loss, and as a result, decreases economic productivity.
+Lead causes permanent brain damage and IQ loss hence decreasing economic productivity.
 Productivity losses from lead exposure reduce Bangladesh’s GDP, thus lead is not only a health issue but a poverty-reduction issue.
-The safe management of the ULAB is also critical to address climate solutions.
-Lead pollution is not only health, economic and environmental issue.
 It also undermines many cross-cutting development areas including education, societal stability, and violence.

 News Coverage